csie-cloud/document/Architecture/Architecture.md

 ### Management Network

-This network is for inter-communication between openstack services as well tunnled traffic form compute instances.
+This network is for communication between openstack components as well tunnled traffic form compute instances.
 We plan to use VXLAN for the tunneling.

 ### Public Network